asaadsaad/CS571-Workshop-03/README.md

 # CS571 Workshop 03
 ## GitHub Notes App
 The following ReactNative Expo project is to search and display information about GitHub profiles.
+Check the screenshots below.
 Clone the repo and install/update all deps.
-The application should boot a Stack Navigation with the following screens:
+The application should boot a Stack Navigation with the following screens (find the components in the `components` folder):
 * Search (main page, users will search for a certain GitHub account)
 * Dashboard (Displays the account picture, with 3 buttons: Profile, Repositories, and Notes)
 * Profile (Displays profile details about the selected GitHub account)